 Foster Grandparents must be 55+ years of age, meet income eligibility, enjoy working with the community, have a love for children, and want to make a difference in a child’s life.
-As with all volunteer opportunities here at Regional Medical Center at Memphis, after all application materials are completed and submitted, each applicant must pass a background check, complete tuberculosis screening and immunization review, and attend a Volunteer Orientation.
+As with all volunteer opportunities here at Regional Medical Center, after all application materials are completed and submitted, each applicant must pass a background check, complete tuberculosis screening and immunization review, and attend a Volunteer Orientation.

 If you are interested in becoming a Foster Grandparent for Regional Medical Center, please contact Rose Benson, Porter-Leath Coordinator, at email@example.com or 901.577.2500, ext.
 1121.